General Information

 The following three titles shown here are the sections of the federal code (Title 29) that relate to the construction industry:

-Is there a construction industry-specific book that helps you find answers to questions in an exam?
+Is there a construction industry-specific book that helps you find aditional study material that is construction industry specific?

 OSHA Construction Industry Digest

 This pamphlet outlines some of the construction industry code sections you will need for your exam.
-However, if you are taking a PSI exam, this reference will not be allowed in the exam area because PSI publishes their own version that you must purchase.
+However, if you are taking a PSI exam, this reference will probably not be allowed at the exam location because PSI publishes their own version that they expect you to purchase.

 What is the best way to get a printed copy of this pamphlet?

-If you live near any of the regional offices listed in the pamphlet, you might be able to buy the pamphlet at their office for under $5.00.
-Call ahead to confirm copies are available.
+If you live near any of the regional offices listed in the pamphlet or shown on this web page: OSHA Regional Offices, you might be able to buy the pamphlet at their office for under $5.00.
+We advise calling ahead to confirm copies are available.

-Are there more free OSHA publications that might help me in an exam?
+Are there more free OSHA publications that might help me with my exam?

 Copyright Notice